krigjo25/Databases/HospitalManagementSystem/Design/patientInfo.md

 ##   Tables

-The tables is dynamic and will be updated each time a patient has done a procedure The table is
+The tables is dynamic and will be updated each time a patient has done a procedure in this hospital, the patient table will be named with 3 firstletters and four last digits in social security Number
+The table is

 ### patient social security